ShashankKumbhare/Machine-Learning/SRC/Part1/README.md

 <p align="center"><img src=images/gdlr3.png></p>

 The ellipses shown above are the contours of a quadratic function.
 Also shown is the trajectory taken by gradient descent, which was initialized at (48,30).
-The x’s in the figure (joined by straight lines) mark the successive values of θ &theta; that gradient descent went through as it converged to its minimum.
+The x’s in the figure (joined by straight lines) mark the successive values of θ; that gradient descent went through as it converged to its minimum.

 ---